Hero image

 (0)

-These revision cards cover most of the key factors that you will need to know for the course on the American West.
+These revision cards cover all the key factors that you will need to know about the Treaty of Versailles, 1919.
 They make an excellent fun starter, mini plenary or plenary to any lesson.
 They can also be used by students as revision flash cards.
 There are three main ways that you can use them.
 Game 1 involves getting students to read out the key words until the other guesses the topic correctly.
 Game 2 involves additional challenge and stretch by getting students to describe the topic without using any of the key words on the card.
 The third game, which adds an additional layer of fun or challenge involves playing a round of Pictionary or Charades.
 I normally give my students 3 minutes of each round to help activate the learning and warm up the class.
 You could also have a freestyle round where students decide which game they want to play linked to their learning style.
 If you are trying to engage some under achieving boys, add some competition and get them to keep score in the back of their books.
 I would recommend printing them off on card and getting your students to cut them out.
 Then put the cards into an envelope for class use.
 If you are a student then keep them in your pocket and use them as a flash card to help you learn the key facts, If there is a term that you do not understand then as your teacher or do some extra research.
 From a revision perspective, you can print off the cards and get your students to learn the key words for a test or for their exams.
 These are a win, win resource.
 The kids will love them and they will help to improve your results.
 If you like this resource then why not check out my other resources on this topic in my TES shop.
 You can also follow ‘The History Academy’ on Twitter, Google Plus, YouTube and Facebook for the latest updates or even to get in touch and chat about how you have used this resource or to ask questions.
 We aim to produce cheap and affordable resources for either the price of a good cup of coffee or a happy meal so that you can spend more time doing the things that you want.
-Anyway, have fun and stay in touch via social media for the latest updates.
+Anyway, have fun using our resources with your students and stay in touch.
 Kind Regards Roy

 Roy_HugginsRoy_Huggins